StreamSwapProtocol/streamswap-contracts/README.md

 Before exiting both stream and position are updated for calculating the amount of position spent/bought.
 On exit, the position data is removed to save space.

+An exit fee applied on bought.
+User gets deducted `exit_fee` amount of tokens from his purchased amount.

 ### Finalize Stream

 To withdraw earned tokens to the `stream.treasury` account anyone can send a